 Tips for Choosing the Right Knee Brace

 Considering all we’ve discussed so far, it’s clear there are many factors to consider before choosing a knee brace that’s right for you.
 The most important things you’ll need to know are:

 - Mobility.
 The braces you’ll use will depend on the condition of your knees.
 The more injured they are, the less mobility recommended and vice versa.

 - Pricing.
 As expected, custom made braces will cost more than standard off-the-shelf braces.
 The range varies from as little as $10 to hundreds of dollars.
 You may not need anything with so much bells and whistles as your specific needs will determine what you’ll buy.

-- Get Referrals.
+- Get Recommendations.
 Ask around from runners that have actually used the kind of braces you’re looking to buy.

 - Comfort.
 If possible, try it on before buying.
 Look for such features like ventilation/perforated material as it’s vital the material draws sweat and moisture away from your skin while running.
 Also check the weight, size, if there’s any chaffing against your skin and so on.